 The image flickers or horizontal stripes appear during movie recording.

 - Flickering, horizontal stripes (noise), or irregular exposures can be caused by fluorescent lighting, LED lighting, or other light sources during movie recording.
 Also, changes in the exposure (brightness) or color tone may be recorded.
-In shooting mode, using a slower shutter speed may reduce the problem.
+In mode, using a slower shutter speed may reduce the problem.
 The problem may be more noticeable in time-lapse movie recording.

 The subject looks distorted during movie recording.